danstocker-legacy/nodes/README.md

 In *Nodes*, you build and maintain a network of function-like objects, and **push** streams of data through it.

-Nodes supports classic FRP concepts like mapping / filtering, asynchronous features such as debouncing / throttling, and concurrency resolution with synchronization and sequencing (serialization).
+Nodes supports classic FRP concepts like map / filter / reduce, asynchronous features such as debouncing / throttling, and concurrency resolution with synchronization and sequencing (serialization).